denoland/std/info/test-format.md

 definitely a test case.

 The name of the test case is the section heading.
-The number of the test case is its natural number starting from the top of the file.
+The number of the test case is its zero based index starting from the top of the file.

 Prompts are used to exercise the target agent under test.